ChrisNeedSpace/xaf-propertyeditor-nullable_bool/README.rst

 **Functionality**

 - Turns on "ASPxCheckBox.AllowGrayed" flag for all editors whose property type is Nullable<bool> (bool?)
-- For Nullable<bool> fialds that are displayed as Comboboxes, the editor adds a N/A item.
-(To enable combobox display mode in pure XAF, you just need to define CaptionForTrue and CaptionForFalse props in the Model)
+- adds a N/A item for all Nullable<bool> editors that are in Combobox mode.
+(To enable combobox mode in pure XAF, you just need to define CaptionForTrue and CaptionForFalse props in the Model)
 - Works also for properties from aggregated objects

 **Example of use**